usegraffy/graffy/Readme.md

 # Graffy [![Build Status](https://travis-ci.org/aravindet/graffy.svg?branch=master)](https://travis-ci.org/aravindet/graffy)

-Graffy is a JavaScript library for building intuitive APIs with efficient live queries.
+Graffy is a batteries-included live query library for the browser and Node.js.

 Graffy was inspired by (and borrows from) GraphQL and Falcor.
 Compared to GraphQL, Graffy offers a simpler and more intuitive data model, true live queries and more efficient caching.
 Compared to Falcor, it provides cursor-based pagination and real-time subscriptions.